 In the United States, depression affects 2% of grade school kids and about one in 10 teenagers.
 It interferes with the ability to play, make friends, and complete schoolwork.
 Symptoms are similar to depression in adults, but some children may appear angry or engage in risky behavior, called "acting out."
 Depression can be difficult to diagnose in children.

-As of yet, there is no blood test for depression.
+As of yet, there is no lab test for depression.
 To make an accurate diagnosis, doctors rely on a patient's description of the symptoms.
-You'll be asked about your medical history and medication use since these may contribute to your symptoms of depression.
+You'll be asked about your medical history and medication use since these may contribute to symptoms of depression.
 Discussing moods, behaviors, and daily activities can help reveal the severity and type of depression.
 This is a critical step in determining the most effective treatment.

 Talk Therapy for Depression

 Studies suggest different types of talk therapy can fight mild to moderate depression.
 Cognitive behavioral therapy aims to change thoughts and behaviors that contribute to depression.
 Interpersonal therapy identifies how your relationships impact your mood.
-Psychodynamic psychotherapy helps helps people understand how their behavior and mood are affected by unresolved issues and unconscious feelings.
+Psychodynamic psychotherapy helps people understand how their behavior and mood are affected by unresolved issues and unconscious feelings.
 Some patients find a few months of therapy are all they need, while others continue long term.

 Medications for Depression

 Antidepressants affect the levels of brain chemicals, such as serotonin and norepinephrine.
-There are dozens of options.
+There are many options.
 Give antidepressants a few weeks of use to take effect.
 Good follow-up with your doctor is important to evaluate their effectiveness and make dosage adjustments.
 If the first medication tried doesn't help, there's a good chance another will.
 The combination of talk therapy and medication appears particularly effective.